How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 directory (I’m n00b).
 Maybe having there the tools and a bigsrc/

-folder where to host all company projects makes sense inside Google organization itself…:mkdir webrtc_android cd webrtc_android
+folder where to host all company projects makes sense inside Google organization…:mkdir webrtc_android cd webrtc_android

 -